rackerlabs/design-system/_docs/style/spacing.md

 #### Paragraphs

-Paragraph line-height of twenty-four pixels was derived from visual explorations and validated using WCAG SC 1.4.8 guideline, which recommends a line-height of at least 1.5 within paragraphs.
-Spacing beloew paragraphs is sixteen pixels.
+Paragraph line-height of twenty-four pixels was derived from visual explorations and validated using WCAG SC 1.4.8 guidelines, which recommends a line-height of at least 1.5 within paragraphs.
+Spacing below paragraphs is sixteen pixels.

 {% endcolumn %}